 When and Where

-DATE: 27 March 2019.
+DATE: TBA.
 Also access the Training Calendar Page for new dates and venues.

 VENUE: Hotel Apollo Conferencing Centre, 158 Bram Fischer Drive, Ferndale, Johannesburg